ken-yossy/nvme-model-for-qemu/README.md

 # nvme-model-for-qemu

- This is a personal implementation of a drive model for Qemu that is compliant to NVMe specification
+ This is an implementation of a drive model for Qemu that is compliant to NVMe specification

 # Notes